simonguld/CellSegmentationTracker/README.md

 - **frame_interval : (int, default=1200)**
     - time between frames in ms (for the animation).
 - **show : (bool, default=True)**
-    - of True, the figures are shown
+    - if True, the figures are shown

 ```python